jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

     public Customer()
     {
     }

     public ILogger Logger { get; set; } = new Logger();
   }
 ```

 #### 3.5.7.3.
 Method Injection

-- Apply if only one method uses a dependency ​or that dependency changes from one call to another.
+- Apply if only one method uses a dependency or that dependency changes from one call to another.

 ```
   public interface ICurrencyRateProvider {